Kihagyás

 using System.Collections.Generic;

-3. in .NET, the Console class of the System namespace is used to handle standard input and output.
+3. In .NET, the Console class of the System namespace is used to handle standard input and output.
 With the static operation WriteLine you can write a line, with ReadKey you can wait for a key to be pressed.

-Top level statements, Implicit and static usings and namespaces
+Top level statements, Implicit and static usings, and namespaces

 // See https://aka.ms/new-console-template for more information